Visiting health services for country communities

 Support may also be extended to provide backfill for public health professionals and under exceptional circumstances a workforce support payment for private health professionals providing outreach to remote and very remote communities.Please refer to programs Service Delivery Standards for further details.

 All service providers must demonstrate that they have undertaken appropriate cultural awareness and safety training or be willing to undertake training prior to commencing service delivery.
 A number of suitable training programs and resources can be found on the Cultural and Awareness Training page.

 The Rural Health West Outreach in the Outback team employs a number of strategies to support service providers to recruit health professionals to assist with outreach services.
-If you need help finding a health professional to provide your service, please download a Request for Recruitment Assistance form and email to the Outreach in the Outback team.
+If you need help finding a health professional to provide your service, please download a Request for Recruitment Assistance form and email to the Outreach team.